In This Article

 It also prevents bad bacteria from taking over the digestive system.

 Green leafy vegetables contain a special kind of carbohydrates that supplies good bacteria with food.
 Plus, veggies are also high in fiber which helps with digestion.

-Polyphenols are compounds found in colorful food like green tea.
+Polyphenols are compounds found in dark-colored foods like green tea.
 They help maintain the balance of bacteria in the gut.

 They fight off pathogenic bacteria and encourage the growth of good bacteria in your gut.
 Polyphenols are also good at easing the symptoms of peptic ulcers and inflammatory bowel disease.

 Your overall health and wellness depend on various systems working together efficiently.
 Each of your organs is dependent on one another.
 If one fails, a chain of reactions happens.

 People with poor gut health experience frequent bloating, excess gas, and chronic fatigue.
 And they are more prone to developing diseases, such as:

 A healthy gut contributes to a healthy you.
 So pay attention to what you eat — and avoid what you shouldn’t eat.
 A few healthy changes have positive effects that will go a long way.